WolframResearch/WolframClientForPython/docs/intro.rst

     >>> session.authorized
     True

-In the following sections the authenticated session initialized above is simply referred by its variable name `session`.
+In the following sections, the authenticated session initialized here is simply referred to by its variable name `session`.

-Cloud evaluation
+Cloud Evaluation
 -------------------------------

-One shot evaluation
+One-Shot Evaluation
 ++++++++++++++++++++++

-A one-shot evaluation on the Wolfram public cloud requires to initiate an :ref:`authenticated session<ref-auth>`.
+A one-shot evaluation on the Wolfram Public Cloud requires the initiation of an :ref:`authenticated session<ref-auth>`.

 First import the :ref:`expression factory<ref-expressions>`::